-Do not remove plates, covers, gauges, pipe plugs, or fittings from an over-heated pump.
+Do not remove plates, covers, gauges, pipe plugs, or fittings from an overheated pump.
 Vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
 Allow the pump to completely cool before servicing.

 Do not operate an internal combustion engine in an explosive atmosphere.

 When operating internal combustion engines in an enclosed area, make certain that exhaust fumes are piped to the outside.
 These fumes contain carbon monoxide, a deadly gas that is colorless, tasteless, and odorless.

-Fuel used by internal combustion en-

-gines presents an extreme explosion and fire hazard.
+Fuel used by internal combustion engines presents an extreme explosion and fire hazard.
 Make certain that all fuel lines are securely connected and free of leaks.
 Never refuel a hot or running engine.
 Avoid overfilling the fuel tank.
 Always use the correct type of fuel.

 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-The maximum continuous operating speed for this pump is 2050 RPM.
+See the performance curve, Page E-1, for the maximum continuous operating speed for this pump.